teiniker/teiniker-lectures-softwaredesign/software-quality/refactoring/static-analysis/StaticAnalysis-SonarLint/README.md

     Highlights areas of the code that might be difficult to maintain.
     Encourages writing clean, maintainable code.

-SonarLint is an essential tool for developers aiming to write **clean, secure, and maintainable code**.
+SonarQube for IDE is an essential tool for developers aiming to write **clean, secure, and maintainable code**.
 By integrating seamlessly with popular IDEs and providing real-time feedback, it helps developers maintain high code quality and adhere to best practices throughout the development process.